-The most recently released U.S. Bureau of Labor Statistics (BLS) occupational employment data indicated that there were just over 126,600 occupational therapists (OTs) employed in the U.S. as of May 2020.
-About 9,300 of those employed as occupational therapists lived in the six-state New England region of the country.
-BLS data reveals New England to be a region of wide disparity in terms of OT pay, with two states ranked among the top ten in the nation for OT annual mean wage levels, while two other states ranked among the ten worst in the nation for the same pay metric.
-However, on the whole, the region was a subpar one for OT pay as about two-thirds of the region's occupational therapists lived in a state where the OT annual mean wage was below the national average.
-A closer review of May 2020 BLS data reveals the following details about occupational therapist pay in New England:
+The most recently released U.S. Bureau of Labor Statistics (BLS) occupational employment data indicated that there were nearly 145,000 occupational therapists (OTs) employed in the U.S. as of May 2023.
+About 11,080 of those employed as occupational therapists lived in the six-state New England region of the country.
+BLS data reveals New England to be a region of wide disparity in terms of OT pay, with Connecticut, Rhode Island, and Massachusetts having a mean annual wage level for occupational therapists that exceeded the profession's national average.
+Concurrently, two states in the region (Vermont, and Maine) ranked among the twelve worst states in the country for OT mean annual wage levels.
+A closer review of May 2023 BLS data reveals the following details about occupational therapist pay in New England:

 ![]() |